Format guide

 It is especially effective for sessions with a range of skill levels.
 After 3 to 4 rounds, the top court is genuinely competitive and the bottom court is a more comfortable learning environment.
 This happens without any seeding, ratings, or manual intervention.

-If you only have one court, King of the Court offers the same "winners rise, losers fall" spirit with a queue instead of a court hierarchy.
+If you only have one court, King of the Court offers a compact winner-stays-on version of the same "winners rise" spirit, with extra players rotating through a bench queue.
 If you want a more structured tournament with fixed teams and a complete round-robin, the Round Robin or Beat the Box formats are better suited.

 Tips for Organizers Running Winners Lane

-- Handle collisions calmly.
-Occasionally, a draw on one court will collide with movement from courts above and below, sending three pairs to the same destination.
-The system resolves this automatically (incoming movers take priority, staying pairs hold, and the lowest-priority pair is bumped).
+• Handle collisions calmly.
+Occasionally, a draw on one court blocks movement from courts above or below.
+The system resolves this automatically by keeping the draw court intact and falling blocked movers back to their original court.
 Just let the app sort it out.

 Frequently Asked Questions